vimlucid/twors/README.md

 cargo make watch # like "serve", but will restart the server on changes

 # other commands
+cargo make test
 cargo make clean
 cargo make format
 cargo make licenses # update licenses.html (run after dependency addition/removal)
 ```

+### Notes

+- Make sure to use  `wasm_assert!` instead of `assert!` in non-test code to see error messages
+in the browser console.